- 1 Going Green Business Options

 Responsible disposal and recycling

-As you can see, aside from the social and ecological responsibilities that go along with responsible disposal and recycling, it can also be beneficial and cheaper for your company to become more environmentally friendly.
+As you can see, aside from the social and ecological responsibilities that go along with responsible disposal and recycling, it can also be cheaper for your company to become more environmentally friendly.
 Additionally, its a good thing.
 Your customers, vendors and the general public will notice the good that your company does.

 What is Green Hosting?

-Green hosting or eco-friendly hosting is Internet hosting which involves green technologies to reduce environmental impact.
+Green hosting or eco-friendly hosting is Internet hosting which involves green IT to reduce environmental impact.
 Reduce your carbon footprint, demonstrate your company’s responsibility and build client loyalty.
 Some green hosting providers offer green badges that customers post on their website.
 The green badges are a perfect way to start a green marketing campaign.

 Key points to take away: